 To work on an existing compatible child theme you simply go to Themer Pro > Child Editor in your WordPress dashboard.

-In Child Editor option, you can see all the folders and files located inside the currently installed and activated child theme.
+In Child Editor option, you will see all the folders and files located inside the currently installed and activated child theme.

-Once you’ve finished coding and building up your child theme, you can then export it into a stand-alone child theme to test on another site.
+Once you’re done with coding and building up your child theme, you can then export it into a stand-alone child theme to test on another site.

-If you look at the screen capture below, you’ll see which of the boxes I recommend you have enabled.
+If you look at the screen capture below, you’ll see which of the boxes I recommend you have enabled under General Settings.

 - Child theme creator option to export child theme as a stand-alone child theme.